paulemberg/samplezoomapi/README.md

+# samplezoomapi

-# samplezoomapi is a sample of application consuming api from Zoom
+## Is a sample of application consuming api from Zoom for list rooms